 For example, a printer driver will take a document you may have in Microsoft Word via Windows, and then tell the printer exactly how to print that information on the page.

-Sometimes it is not only about the software, instead there might be a hardware problem.
+Sometimes, it is not only about the software, instead there might be a hardware problem.
 If your computer hardware is more than five years old then you might want to do an upgrade or even change it altogether.
 One major hardware update that is cheap and simple to perform is to upgrade your hard disk to an SSD (Solid State Disk) which will give you a massive performance boost over an old magnetic hard drive.

 Computer hardware technology advances fast, so look to see what updates are available every four or five years.
-Something that was cutting edge and expensive just a few years ago, will have generally come down in price considerably and could give you excellent performance benefits.
+Something that was cutting edge and expensive just a few years ago will have generally come down in price considerably and could give you excellent performance benefits.
 So, keep in check the hardware problem of your computer.

 When you defragment, files from the hard drive are arranged together again and it makes it easier for the computer to find them.
 It’s a long process usually, but you can leave the computer to it overnight in order to wake up to a faster system in the morning.
 This is only really important if you are using older hard disk drives, as more modern SSDs work in a different way and do not have the same problem